Bitcoin-ABC/bitcoin-abc/src/secp256k1/README.md

 Usage examples
 -----------
   Usage examples can be found in the [examples](examples) directory.
 To compile them you need to configure with `--enable-examples`.
-  For experimental modules, you will also need `--enable-experimental` as well as a flag for each individual module, e.g. `--enable-module-ecdh`.
+  For experimental modules, you will also need `--enable-experimental` as well as a flag for each individual module, e.g. `--enable-module-multiset`.
   If using CMake, a `secp256k1-examples` ninja target is available to build all examples whose modules are enabled.
   * [ECDSA example](examples/ecdsa.c)
   * [Schnorr Signatures (taproot) example](examples/schnorr.c)